Photo: Jörg Braukmann / Wikimedia Commons

 Price: €100–350/night | Location: Kantstraße 144, Charlottenburg

-Sir Savigny Hotel (the extraordinary Savignyplatz position — the finest square in West Berlin, the most atmospheric outdoor café area in the city) is the finest boutique hotel in Charlottenburg — the extraordinary design (the Sir Hotels brand aesthetic — the extraordinary mid-century furniture, the extraordinary herringbone floors, the extraordinary bookshelves throughout), the excellent Sir Fritz restaurant, and the extraordinary West Berlin character (the most traditional and most civilized neighborhood in Berlin — the extraordinary Kurfürstendamm shopping, the extraordinary KaDeWe department store).
+Sir Savigny sits by Savignyplatz — West Berlin’s prettiest square and the city’s most atmospheric outdoor café area — and is the boutique to book in Charlottenburg.
+The Sir Hotels brand aesthetic runs throughout: mid-century furniture, herringbone floors, bookshelves in every corner.
+Add the excellent Sir Fritz restaurant and the surrounding West Berlin character — the most traditional, most civilized quarter of the city, with Kurfürstendamm shopping and the KaDeWe department store nearby.

 Berlin Food and Culture